 Carrots contain vitamin A which helps to increase collagen production and protects your skin against ageing.

-Research on longevity has linked several grape phytonutrients, especially resveratrol, which has the ability to increase oxygen and nutrients to the body’s cells.
+Research on longevity have linked several grape phytonutrients, especially resveratrol, which has the ability to increase oxygen and nutrients to the body’s cells.
 Resveratrol also removes brain damaging plaques and free radicals.
 These have been linked to Alzheimer’s disease.

 Lemons are high in vitamin C and have the most protein of fruit.
 They contain the amino acids lysine and proline which are needed for collagen’s formation.

 Green beans contain hyaluronic acid which increases hydration and improves the skins elasticity.
-It also assists collagen production and keeps your joints healthy.
+It also assists with collagen production and keeps your joints healthy.
 Hyaluronic acid has anti-bacterial and anti-inflammation properties.
 Eat potatoes and sweet potatoes as well as green beans.

 Whole grains like wheat, barley and lentils are an excellent source of fiber.
 Eating whole grains every day will lower your risk of developing type II diabetes and keep your blood vessels functioning properly.